AdGoBye/AdGoBye/CONTRIBUTING.md

 That is misguided at best and dangerously controlling at worst.

-The game has way better tools to prevent disruptive avatars or users (by using restrictive settings, hiding avatars, blocking someone, group moderators or calling a vote kick).
+The game has way better tools to prevent disruptive avatars or users (by using restrictive settings, hiding avatars, blocking someone, group moderators, or calling a vote kick).

 Avatars are an incredibly sensitive and intimate topic for people since they're a form of free self-expression.